radius-project/design-notes/guide/api-design-guidelines.md

 - [Radius API](https://docs.radapp.io/concepts/technical/api/)
 - [Radius Architecture](https://docs.radapp.io/concepts/technical/architecture/)

+## Guidelines

+### Resource Property Design

 <a href="#secrets" name="secrets"></a>
-### SECRETS
+### Secrets

 Radius enables users to securely store sensitive data, such as passwords, OAuth tokens, and SSH keys, in [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
 The secrets are stored in secret store resource [Applications.Core/secretStores](https://docs.radapp.io/reference/resource-schema/core-schema/secretstore/)

-`SecretReference` and `SecretConfig` are entities prescribed to ensure sensitive information is handled securely and consistently across different components and resources in Radius.
+Our TypeSpec definitions provide the `SecretReference` and `SecretConfig` model types to standardize usage.
+These are prescribed to ensure sensitive information is handled securely and consistently across different components and resources in Radius.
 The following are their definitions along with usage examples:

 ### SecretReference Model